Gross Potential Rent

 What This Means

-A sample property priced at $385,000 with $2,850/month rent has a gross potential rent of $34,200.
+A sample property priced at $385,000 with $2,850/month rent has a gross potential rent of $34,200 at Purchase (Month 0).
 GPR tells you the theoretical income ceiling for a property.
 It helps you gauge the revenue potential before accounting for vacancy, expenses, or financing.
 Comparing GPR across properties normalizes the income picture.

 Where This Value Comes From

-Gross Potential Rent is not entered directly — it is calculated from Monthly Rent.
+Gross Potential Rent is not entered directly — it is calculated from Monthly Rent and Rent Appreciation Rate.
 See the formula breakdown above and the detailed inputs below.

 Platform Distribution